 Day 23 – 24: Whitsundays (2 days)

-Embark on a once-in-a-lifetime sailing trip to the Whitsunday Islands.
+When you travel 4 weeks in Australia, you must include a once-in-a-lifetime sailing trip to the Whitsunday Islands.
 It is one of the most magical places I’ve ever been to.
 You can choose a budget one-day tour to multiple days on a luxury yacht.
 Ideally, you want to spend a few days on a boat.

 What to do in Whitsundays

 Here are some suggestions for things to do in Whitsundays:

 - Visit the powdery white sand of Whitehaven Beach, one of the best beaches in Queensland

 - Snorkel or dive in the clear waters of Great Barrier Reef to see the world’s most extensive coral reef system

 - Go island hopping with your tour group